ItsRuntimeException/Genshin_Lyre_Autoscript_Reader/readme.txt

 Install python.

-Then click install_dep.bat
-or
-in cmd:
-pip install pywin32
-pip install numpy
+Then run install_dep.bat as administrator or in cmd: pip install pywin32 --user pip install numpy --user